gosub-io/gosub-sonar/docs/architecture.md

 Cancellation is layered with `tokio_util::sync::CancellationToken`:

-- Each subscriber's `FetchHandle` carries its own token; when a caller cancels, its listener is removed and the subscriber count drops.
+- Each subscriber passes its own `CancellationToken` to `submit`; when a caller cancels, its listener is removed and the subscriber count drops.
+Cancelling one caller does not cancel the shared fetch.
 - The `FetchInflightEntry::parent_cancel` fires only when the *last* subscriber cancels, aborting the shared fetch.
 - A `shutdown` token passed to `Fetcher::run` stops the whole scheduler and unblocks pending